slozo/TTSLanguage/README.md

 ```
 NOTE: `$PATH_TO_TTSLanguage_EXECUTABLE` is the place on disk where you stored `TTSLanguage` executable.

+### Shortcuts

+Shortcuts file is in `Playground/Testing.playground/Resources/TTSLangShort.shortcut`.
+Please adjust the location of the `TTSLanguage` executable.

 ## Dependencies

 - HTML parsing with `SwiftSoup` (https://github.com/scinfu/SwiftSoup.git)